-All patients registered with a GP have a Summary Care Record (SCR) unless they have chosen not to have one.
-This record gives professionals in the healthcare system away from your practice access to your key information when you need it.
-If you have previously expressed a preference to only have core information shared in the Summary Care Record or to opt out of the SCR completely, these preferences will be respected during the period of the COPI notice.
-For all other patients, the SCR will be used to share additional information as required.
-New opt-out requests and changes to your opt-out preferences will be suspended and not processed for the duration of the pandemic.
+All patients registered with a GP have a Summary Care Record (SCR) unless they have chosen previously not to have one.
+The SCR is used to share additional information as required with health organisations outside of the Practice to provide you with care.
+New SCR opt-out requests and changes to your opt-out preferences will be suspended and not processed for the duration of the pandemic.

-Automated processing of data will be used to identify vulnerable patients and patients needing to be shielded.
+Automated processing of data will be used to identify vulnerable patients and patients needing to be shielded during the pandemic.